jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b. object
     c. tree
     d. mess
-14) What is the name of the top of the Linux Filesystem?
+14) What is the character name of the top of the Linux Filesystem tree?
     a. ```/```
     b. ```./```
     c. ```../```